What is Rouge Rescue?

 When and where do activities take place?

-Rouge Rescue is a multi-site event happening at a number of locations all across the watershed.
-Our main day for events is Saturday May 18 with some events held from the end of April to the beginning of June.
+Rouge Rescue is a multi-location event happening at a number of sites all across the watershed.
+Our main day for 2021 events is Saturday May 15.
 Please see the Rouge Rescue Events page to see when and where a local Rouge Rescue is taking place!

 Can I go to any event?